szczyglis-dev/py-gpt/README.md

 ## Command: Custom Commands

-With the `Custom Commands` plugin, you can integrate PYGPT with your operating system and scripts or applications.
+With the `Custom Commands` plugin, you can integrate **PYGPT** with your operating system and scripts or applications.
 You can define an unlimited number of custom commands and instruct GPT on when and how to execute them.
-Configuration is straightforward, and PYGPT includes a simple tutorial command for testing and learning how it works:
+Configuration is straightforward, and **PYGPT** includes a simple tutorial command for testing and learning how it works:

 ![v2_custom_cmd](https://github.com/szczyglis-dev/py-gpt/assets/61396542/f236a30e-3c17-49f4-94df-597cf41feed7)

-To add a new custom command, click the 'ADD' button and then:
+To add a new custom command, click the **ADD** button and then:

 1. Provide a name for your command: this is a unique identifier for GPT.
 2. Provide an `instruction` explaining what this command does; GPT will know when to use the command based on this instruction.